Danilo Lim: Manila Peninsula Incident

-On the morning of November 29, 2007, Antonio Trillanes IV, Brigadier General Lim, Capt.
+On the morning of November 29, 2007, Antonio Trillanes IV, Lim, Capt.
 Nicanor Faeldon and other Magdalo officials walked out of their trial and marched through the streets of Makati, calling for the ouster of President Gloria Macapagal Arroyo.
 They then had a meeting on the second floor of The Peninsula Manila Hotel along Ayala Avenue.
-Former vice-president Teofisto Guingona joined the march to the Manila Peninsula Hotel, as well as some soldiers from the AFP.
+Former vice-president Teofisto Guingona joined the march to the hotel, as well as some soldiers from the AFP.

-3 P.M.
-Deadline

-Thirty soldiers who stood on trial for the 2003 Oakwood Mutiny walked out of court and set up a meeting at The Peninsula Manila Hotel, where they called for the ouster of Gloria Macapagal Arroyo.
-They had been joined by former vice-president Teofisto Guingona, who called the gathering a "New Edsa".

-Arroyo called for an emergency Cabinet meeting as she took a chopper back to the Palace amid tight security.
-Novaliches Catholic Bishop Antonio Tobias, Infanta Bishop Emeritus Julio Labayen, and Fr.
-Robert Reyes joined the Antonio Trillanes IV group, while Executive Secretary Eduardo Ermita and Ignacio Bunye rushed back to Malacañang.
-The Presidential Security Group sealed off the Palace, while troops secured the North and South Luzon Expressways.

 A website forthwith appeared, proclaiming General Lim and Senator Antonio Trillanes IV as the leaders of the incident.
 The website entry read: "Senator Antonio Trillanes, Brig.
 Gen. Danilo Lim, Magdalo soldiers, their guards and the people have started marching towards Makati triangle.
 We presently find in existence a dangerous concept where the armed forces now owe their primary allegiance and loyalty to those who temporarily exercise the authority of the executive branch of the government rather than to the country and the Constitution they have sworn to protect.
 That is a concept we defy and struggle to eradicate.
 If you believe you are a man of will and courage with unselfish motives and brave enough to fight against such tyranny, rise up and be counted!"

-The Philippine National Police (PNP) gave Sen. Antonio Trillanes IV and Brig.
-Gen. Danilo Lim until 3 p.m. to surrender, as it evacuated guests and personnel inside the Manila Peninsula Hotel.

-The PNP general also ordered later the evacuation of the press in the hotel.
-Brig.
-Gen. Danilo Lim, stated, "We make this fateful step of removing Mrs. Macapagal-Arroyo from the presidency and undertake the formation of a new government."
+The Philippine National Police (PNP) gave Trillanes and Lim until 3 p.m. to surrender, as it evacuated guests and personnel inside the Manila Peninsula Hotel.
+Lim said that they were undertaking the "fateful step of removing Mrs. Macapagal-Arroyo from the presidency and undertake the formation of a new government."